Factbox - Kobe Steel's data fabrication leaves manufacturers scrambling

 It was not possible to switch out components used in train bodies, such as on JR East bullet trains and in its U.K. trains, the company said, adding it is considering whether to seek compensation from the steelmaker.

-Central Japan Railway Company Co (9022.T), which operates the bullet train line between Tokyo and Osaka, said affected products were used in train undercarriages and would be replaced during routine maintenance.
+Central Japan Railway Company Co (9022.T), which operates the bullet train line between Tokyo and Osaka, said affected products were used in train undercarriages.
+Company said while there were no safety problems they would be replaced during routine maintenance.

 Affected products were also used in trains running on the test track for its high-speed, magnetically levitated “maglev” railway line currently under construction.